 |ILL material||Subject to home library regulations||Subject to home library regulations|

-A three day grace period is given for overdue materials, with the exception of DVDs, ILL’s, Rokus, Hotspots, Steam Boxes and Adult book discussion kits.
-Patrons will receive one overdue notice when an item is approximately one week overdue and a second notice at two weeks overdue.
-When an item is four weeks overdue, a final notice is sent.
+Patrons will receive one overdue notice when an item is approximately one week overdue, a second at two weeks overdue, and when an item is four weeks overdue a final notice is sent.
 A charge equal to the replacement cost of the item is attached to the patron’s record after approximately six weeks.
-At this time, the item is deleted from the computer and returned or replacement items will not be accepted.

 Lost/damaged AV cases: $2.00

 Lost/damaged zipper bags: $5.00

 Lost/damaged security tags: $1.00 each

 Interlibrary Loans (ILL)

 Patrons are able to request ILLs from other libraries by asking a librarian to order the material or requesting materials via the Ask-a-Librarian form on our website.
 A limit of 5 items can be requested at any one time.
 A limit of 3 DVDs obtained through ILL may be out per card at any one time.
 Any ILLs that are coming from out of state will have a $3.00 shipping fee added.